Help us get Shaheed status: Brother of IB officer after murder by Islamists

 In order to whitewash the heinous murder of Ankit Sharma, on Wednesday, the Wall Street Journal (WSJ) published a report titled, “India’s Ruling Party, Government Slammed Over Delhi Violence”.
 In its report, the WSJ claims that Ankur Sharma, the brother of the deceased IB officer allegedly said to them that the rioters had come armed with stones, rods, knives, and even swords, and shouted slogans ‘Jai Shri Ram’ before attacking his brother Ankit Sharma.
 As per WSJ’s assertions, Ankur Sharma accused Hindu groups of attacking his brother Ankit Sharma, who was later found brutally murdered in Delhi.

 Speaking to OpIndia, Ankur flatly refuted this quote.
-“I have never said this madam, the people who murdered by brother were not shouting Jai Shree Ram”, he said.
+“I have never said this madam, the people who murdered my brother were not shouting Jai Shree Ram”, he said.

 Read: WSJ fabricates quotes by murdered IB official Ankit Sharma’s brother, puts blames on Hindu groups even as family blames AAP leader